Magnetic dipole–dipole interaction

 Magnetic dipole–dipole interaction, also called dipolar coupling, refers to the direct interaction between two magnetic dipoles.
+Roughly speaking, the magnetic field of a dipole goes as the inverse cube of the distance, and the force of its magnetic field on another dipole goes as the first derivative of the magnetic field.
+It follows that the dipole-dipole interaction goes as the inverse fourth power of the distance.

 Suppose m_{1} and m_{2} are two magnetic dipole moments that are far enough apart that they can be treated as point dipoles in calculating their interaction energy.
 The potential energy H of the interaction is then given by: